molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 {% include figure.html description="" url="/faculty/bielawski/img/MolEvol.jpg" css="image-right" height="250px" %}

-I am changing the lecture content for 2022.
-This lecture provides a more general background on evolutionary forces, and the Neutral and Nearly-Neutral theories of molecular evolution.
+I am changing the lecture content for 2022 and beyond.
+This lecture will provide a more general background on evolutionary forces, and the Neutral and Nearly-Neutral theories of molecular evolution.
 Some details about fitting codon models to real data, have been moved to the "PAML Lab" lecture.

-* **2022 Lecture slides (Part 1), Intro to Neutral & Nearly Neutral Theories of Molecular Evolution:** [2022 slide set 1](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/slides/Bielawski_lecture_PART_1.pdf)
+* **2022/2023 Lecture slides (Part 1), Intro to Neutral & Nearly Neutral Theories of Molecular Evolution:** [slide set 1](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/slides/Bielawski_lecture_PART_1.pdf)

-* **2022 Lecture slides (Part 2), Intro to Codon Models:** [2022 slide set 2](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/slides/Bielawski_lecture_PART_2.pdf)
+* **2022/2023 Lecture slides (Part 2), Intro to Codon Models:** [slide set 2](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/slides/Bielawski_lecture_PART_2.pdf)

 <br>
 **Some material from previous workshops**